Cracking the Comfort Code

 Ladies, get ready for some facts about your feet.
 Did you know your heel bone is the largest bone in your foot?
 After a long day of being on your feet, your heels may begin to ache from overuse and shoes that just aren’t made right.

-Before I give you Trèsolz's answer to this dilemma, because you know we have one, let’s talk about how to make your current selection of footwear a little more manageable during those marathons you be runnin’ from the car to the grocery store and back.
+Before I give you Trèsolz's answer to making your heels and shoes more comfortable, because you know we have one - let’s talk about how to make your current selection of footwear a little more manageable during those marathons you be runnin’ from the car to the grocery store and back.

 Use the thickest, most flexible maxi pad and adhere the sticky side to your heel on the arch of your sole.
 Maybe trim the edges for a better fit to keep things discreet.
 This method was founded by Katie Maloney, from the hit TV series Vanderpump Rules.

 Ladies, it actually works.
 Here’s the science - when your foot is at an angle too long the pressure becomes unevenly distributed causing soreness and pain.
 Guess where all that pressure goes?
 The ball of your foot.
 The maxi paid raises the ridges and shifts the weight back to the heel.
 This results in less pain and a longer “wear-time” of the shoe.
 Bonus!
 If you have sweaty solz, this method absorbs that moisture providing you with a better grip preventing your foot from sliding around in your shoe.2.
 Fill it with silicone.

 These work best with open-toed shoes or ones with cutouts on the sides.
 Silicone gel pads are transparent and work similarly to the maxi pads.
 They are a bit on the pricey side, however, and are only for one-time use.3.
 It’s a wash(i tape)!